fivestars/git-hooks/README.md

 ```

-(Optional) Install 'git hooks' as a global alias.
+#### Install `git hooks` as a git global alias (optional)

-This allows you to do 'git hooks install' in new repositories rather than
+This allows you to do `git hooks install` in new repositories rather than
 locating the command via its path.
-Regardless, a local alias will be created in your repository's git config
+Regardless, a local alias will be created
-in the next step.
+in your repository's git config in the next step.
 ```
     path/to/git-hooks/git-hooks install-command --global
 ```

-Install the multiplexers and the 'git hooks' alias in a repository.
+#### Install the multiplexers and the 'git hooks' alias in a repository
 ```

     cd <to your repo>
     git hooks install
-    # -- or ---
-    path/to/git-hooks/git-hooks install  # If you skipped the global alias step
+    # -- or, if you skipped the global git alias step above ---
+    path/to/git-hooks/git-hooks install

 ```

-Configure git to automatically install the multiplexers for all new
+#### Configure git to automatically install the multiplexers for all new repos (cloned or init'ed)

-repos (cloned or init'ed).
-This will make it so that you never have to
-run 'git hooks install' again for this machine.
+This will make it so that you never have to run `git hooks install` again for this machine.
-Useful when your repositories already have a .githooks directory with hook
+This is useful when your repositories already have a `.githooks` directory with hook
-scripts in it or if you plan to make regular use of the 'git hooks'
+scripts in it or if you plan to make regular use of the `git hooks` functionality in other
-functionality.
+or future repositonies.
 ```

     git hooks install-template
+    # -- or, if you skipped the global git alias step above ---
+    path/to/git-hooks/git-hooks install-template

 ```

 ## Usage: